 THE MASAVEU COLLECTION

-The Masaveu Collection, owned by the Corporación Masaveu and managed by the María Cristina Masaveu Peterson Foundation since 2013, has assembled one of the most important private art collections in Spain.
-It stands out not only for its large number of pieces but also for their exceptional quality and variety, spanning from the Middle Ages to today.
-Founded in the 1930s and bolstered throughout several generations of the Masaveu Family, it is a unique example within private collecting in Spain among the new industrial and financial bourgeoisie from the 19th to 21st centuries, and a faithful reflection of its owners’ taste in art.
+The Masaveu Collection, owned by the Corporación Masaveu and managed since 1913 by the Fundación María Cristina Masaveu Peterson, is one of the most important private art collections in Spain.
+It is prized not only for its vast number of artworks but also for its exceptional quality and variety, ranging from the Middle Ages to the present day.
+Begun as early as the 1930s and augmented by several generations of the Masaveu family, the collection represents a unique example of the private collecting pursued by Spain’s industrial and financial bourgeoisie and faithfully reflects its owners’ artistic knowledge and taste.

 THE MASAVEU FAMILY AND ITS ASSOCIATION WITH ART

-This family of businessmen, originally from Catalonia, started with Pedro Masaveu Rovira (1827–1885), who went to Oviedo in 1840 to work in its textile industry.
-His successor, Elías Masaveu Rivell (1847–1924), was the first to make the family’s taste for art visible by opening the first art gallery in Asturias: the Salón Masaveu (Oviedo).
+Originally from Catalonia, this family of entrepreneurs began with Pedro Masaveu Rovira (1827–1885), who arrived in Oviedo around 1840 to work in the textile trade.
+His successor, Elías Masaveu Rivell (1847–1924), was the first to manifest the family’s profound interest in art as the founder of the first gallery in Asturias: Salón Masaveu (Oviedo).

-Subsequently, Pedro Masaveu Masaveu (1886–1968), the son of Elías Masaveu, a businessman, banker and philanthropist, launched the Masaveu Collection in the 1930s.
-Most of his acquisitions, which focused on the Great Masters, went to the Palacio de Hevia (Siero, Asturias).
+It was Pedro Masaveu Masaveu (1886–1968), son of Elías Masaveu, entrepreneur, banker and philanthropist, who started the Masaveu Collection in the 1930s.
+From the mid-1950s, the primary showcase for his acquisitions of paintings by the old masters and collector’s editions of rare books was the Palacio de Hevia (Siero, Asturias).

-However, the family’s drive to collect gained momentum in the 20th century with his son Pedro Masaveu Peterson (1938–1993), the most important driving force behind the collection, as he updated and expanded the kinds of art acquired with pieces from both the Middle Ages and Modern Age and the 19th and 20th centuries, while also bringing back pieces from the Spanish heritage that were abroad and creating his own collection.
+The family’s collecting endeavours intensified in the mid-twentieth century with Pedro Masaveu Masaveu’s son, Pedro Masaveu Peterson (1938–1993).
+As the major driving force behind the collection, he revived and multiplied the lines of acquisition with pieces both from the Middle Ages and the Early Modern Era as well as the nineteenth and twentieth centuries, recovering Spanish heritage works on the international market and creating his own collection.

-Since 2006, Fernando Masaveu Herrero (1966) has kept up the tradition of collecting and patronage via the María Cristina Masaveu Peterson Foundation.
+Since 2006 Fernando Masaveu Herrero (1966) has kept the family’s private collecting and patronage tradition alive through the Fundación María Cristina Masaveu Peterson, of which he is the president.

 EXHIBITS